ethereumclassic/ECIPs/_specs/ecip-restricted_chain_context_txs.md

 - The transfer of funds from multiple accounts requires a commensurate number of transactions.
 Block rewards are applied after transactions are processed, so the miner is unable to simultaneously shift funds from an adhoc account to a target account in the same block they mine (which would otherwise be a "free" transaction).
 - In using an adhoc address to dodge a blacklist, the miner may also cause their ineligibility from contemporary whitelist transactions.

-#### Validation costs
+### Validation costs

-Miner lists and expiry depend on easily cacheable and contextually available conditions (ie. the containing block header).
+Miner lists and expiry depend on easily cached and contextually available conditions (ie. the containing block header).
 The infrastructural overhead costs for enforcing these validations are expected to be nominal.

 Validation of `ancestorId` demands the assertion of a positive database hit by block number (thereby cross-referencing a stored block's hash).
 This necessary lookup can be (and maybe already is) cached, but we must expect less than 100% hits on cached values, since the lookup value is arbitrary.
 With that in mind, however, the value provided to a transaction using a deep `ancestorId` is increasingly marginal, so we should expect most transactions using this field to use a relatively small set of common, shallow, cache-friendly values.

-#### Transaction size increase
+### Transaction size increase

 The proposed additional fields potentially increase transaction size.
 The proposed fields are not associated with any gas costs, establishing no protocol-defined economic mitigation for potential spam.